columnflow/columnflow/docs/practices.md

 ### Introduction

 In columnflow, selections are defined through the {py:class}`~columnflow.selection.Selector` class.
-This class allows for arbitrary selection criteria on event level as well as object level.
-The results of the selection (which events or objects are to be conserved) are saved in an instance of the {py:class}`~columnflow.selection.SelectorResult` class.
+This class allows for arbitrary selection criteria on event level as well as object level using masks.
+The results of the selection (which events or objects are to be conserved) are saved in an instance of the {py:class}`~columnflow.selection.SelectionResult` class.
 Similar to {py:class}`~columnflow.production.Producer`s, it is possible to create new columns in {py:class}`~columnflow.selection.Selector`s.
 In the original columnflow setup, {py:class}`~columnflow.selection.Selector`s are being run in the ```SelectEvents``` task.